DefGuard/docs/features/service-locations.md

 {% endhint %}

 Service locations are managed by a background service (`defguard-service`) responsible for managing VPN connections.
 The background service is running independently from the Desktop Client and is always active.
 The service is responsible for establishing the connection on system boot and terminating/restarting it under specific circumstances (e.g. when user logs in if using the pre-logon mode).

+Because the connection belongs to the background service and not to the Desktop Client, it is neither visible nor controllable in the Client's UI, and closing or never opening the Client does not bring it down.

 ### Pre-logon